Madrid, Archivo del Convento Franciscano Cardenal Cisneros

 A Tumultuous History

 The manuscript's numerous marginal annotations demonstrate that it was read and consulted by many.
-Thanks to the additional quire at its beginning, most of its exciting history can be reconstructed.
+Thanks to three paper pages attached to the beginning of the manuscript, most of its exciting history can be reconstructed.
+It was in the hands of Juan de Nápoles in 1648 and passed into the possession of Pedro Manero in 1651 but mysteriously disappeared shortly thereafter, only to turn up again three years later.

-Thereafter, the manuscript was entrusted to the Counts of Chinchón, distinguished benefactors of the Order, so that they could ensure its safety.
-In the nineteenth century, however, the famous codex returned to the hands of the general minister, Fr.
-Luis Iglesias, who gave it to the historian of the Order, Fr.
-José María Laso de Vega.
+The manuscript was entrusted to the Counts of Chinchón (near Madrid), distinguished benefactors of the Franciscan Order.
+In the nineteenth century, however, it was in the hands of Luis Iglesias, who gave it to the historian of the order, José María Laso de Vega (1783-1863).
+The book turned up only a hundred years later in 1937, when it was deposited in the archive of the Convento Franciscano Cardenal Cisneros.

 We have 2 facsimiles of the manuscript "Madrid Life of Saint Francis":